 This is an attack where the attacker secretly relays and possibly alters the communication between two parties, who believe they are communicating with each other.
 The attacker controls the entire conversation.
 The best ways to combat against MitM Attacks are authentication.
 They provide a degree of guarantee that a message has come from the expected source and tamper detection which shows evidence that a message may have been altered.

 This type of malicious software blocks access to the victim’s data or threatens to publish or delete that data unless paid a ransom.
 Money is almost always the goal behind a ransomware attack, with the victim forced to pay for the removal of the ransomware.
 A notable example of a ransomware attack came in May 2017 when the British National Health Service (NHS) had to cancel appointments and operations in at least 16 hospitals.

-If you're interested in protecting organisations and your colleagues from these types of threats, e-Careers offer a range of accredited and recognised cyber security certifications.
-Click here to find out more.
+If you're interested in protecting organisations and your colleagues from these types of threats, e-Careers offer a range of accredited and recognised Cyber Security certifications.
 You may also be interested in our list of the biggest computer hacks to see the effects of some of these methods.